-- assist with regional assessment of human brain scans, through automated quantification of mean pixel values lying within standardized regions of interest (S-ROI's) - assist with comparisons of the activity in brain regions of individual scans relative to normal activity values found for brain regions in FDG-PET scans, through quantitative and statistical comparisons of S-ROI's. - 3) used to compare activity in brain regions of individual scans between two studies from the same patient - 4) used to compare activity between symmetric regions of interest within the brain PET study - 5) to perform an image fusion of the patients PET and CT data - 6) to provide analysis of amyloid uptake levels in the brain
+- 1) Assist with regional assessment of human brain scans, through automated quantification of mean pixel values lying within standardized regions of interest (S-ROI's). - 2) Assist with comparisons of the activity in brain regions of individual scans relative to normal activity values found for brain regions in FDG-PET scans, through quantitative and statistical comparisons of S-ROI's. - 3) Compare activity in brain regions of individual scans between two studies from the same patient. - 4) Compare activity between symmetric regions of interest within the brain PET study. - 5) Perform an image fusion of the patients PET and CT data. - 6) Provide analysis of amyloid uptake levels in the brain.

-The program requires the operator to select the patient's FDG-Brain scan.
-Following a number of internal checks on the data (e.g., accurate radiopharmaceutical), the operator has to initiate the quality control sequence which includes setting the reference line over the brain, perform a scalp correction on the data, subject the data to rigid registration to correct for brain tilt, and perform elastic spatial reformatting or normalization of the patient's scan into a standardized volumetric space.
+The program requires the operator to select the patient's FDG or HMPAO SPECT Brain scan.
+Following a number of internal checks on the data (e.g., accurate radiopharmaceutical), for FDG, the operator has to initiate the quality control sequence which includes setting the reference line over the brain, perform a scalp correction on the data, subject the data to rigid registration to correct for brain tilt, and perform elastic spatial reformatting or normalization of the patient's scan into a standardized volumetric space.
 Following this step, the program determines the uptake in 240 ROIs, normalized to the uptake in the subject's sensorimotor cortical region (S-ROI).
 The uptake in the ROIs is then compared to a normal data base of uptakes, based upon uptake in the corresponding S-ROIs determined in 50 normal subjects without identified neuropsychiatric disease.
 Any region with an uptake below 1.65 S.D of the mean, established from the normal data base is considered abnormal.